The information is in the user, not in your head.

 Users love to be in control

-According to Forbes, return on investment on user experience and user interface is a sky rocketing 9900%.
-With so much competition in the market for any product, UI/UX has become one of the most important aspect for audience retention and the success of the product.
+According to Forbes, return on investment on user experience and the user interface is a skyrocketing 9900%.
+With so much competition in the market for any product, UI/UX has become one of the most important aspects for audience retention and the success of the product.
 Good design builds trust; trust retains users, which in turn generates more business.